 The Tegernsee lake is one of the most popular day-trip destinations from Munich as well as being a holiday location in its own right.

 The lake has three main resort towns towards the southern end, including the historic settlement of Tegernsee itself.
-More information about access and accommodation in the various settlements is available on the lake travel page here:

 The Tegernsee lake itself was formed during the expansions and contractions of the glaciers during the various ice ages.